Generative Interoperability

 In recent years, interoperability has been proposed as a policy measure for shifting power away from dominant commercial platforms.
 In Europe, it is a key part of the Digital Markets Act proposal.
 If adopted, it will open to some extent the “closed gardens” that are the dominant online platforms.

-Through our research on generative interoperability, we want to shift focus away from approaches that treat interoperability mainly as a competitiveness measure.
-We are interested in defining generative interoperability policies – an approach that treats interoperability as a principle enabling an alternative, decentralized public civic ecosystem.
+Through our research on generative interoperability, we wanted to shift focus away from approaches that treat interoperability mainly as a competitiveness measure.
+We were interested in defining generative interoperability policies — an approach that treats interoperability as a principle enabling an alternative, decentralized public civic ecosystem.
 One that creates opportunities for new actors and, in particular, public institutions and civic initiatives.

-We are conducting this study with Commons Network, with the support of a grant from the Next Generation Internet Policy Experimentation Fund.
-This activity ties in with two of our core topics: the Future of Open and Digital Public Space.
+This study was conducted with Commons Network, thanks to the support of a grant from the Next Generation Internet Policy Experimentation Fund.

 We investigated the role of generative interoperability in our interim research report, “Mandated and generative interoperability,” which has been the basis of the report “Generative Interoperability.
 Building public and civic spaces online”, further exploring the role that interoperability can play in a transformation of the digital environment so that public and civic spaces are more prominent online.